How to Raise Your Credit Score in 30 Days – 20 Smart IdeasMay 25, 2019

 8. Request a Higher Credit Limit to Help Raise Your Credit Score

-This is yet another tactic to lower your CUR.
+This is yet another tactic to lower your credit utilization rate.
 By increasing your available credit and not spending it all right away, your CUR will go down.
 Logically, if you increase your credit limit, spending the increase defeats the whole purpose of the exercise.
 Therefore, leave your increased credit unspent to reap the rewards of a lower CUR.

 9. Open an Additional Account